J4ASDev/simple-practices-redux/README.md

-# Simple practices redux
+# Simple redux

-It is a basic project where CSS Grid Layout is applied to stylize each of the mini-projects.
-The repository is divided into several sectors (mini-projects):
+In this branch you can see easier examples of redux.

 * Add Songs
 * Counter